Lake Markermeer, Flevoland & North Holland, Netherlands

 - Statistics / Weather / Helpful Links

 Looking for Lake Markermeer cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Markermeer is a lake that was not meant to stay; however, it is now a popular vacation getaway and nature reserve.
 The nearly 173,000 acre lake was once known as the Zuiderzee, a saltwater inlet of the North Sea.
 Construction of the Afsluitdijk dike and causeway in 1932 formed the freshwater Lake IJsselmeer.
 Later, Lake IJsselmeer was split with completion of the Houtribdijk dam and causeway in 1975, forming what is now known as Markermeer and connecting the cities of Enkhuizen in North Holland province and Lelystad in Flevoland province.
 Today, Lake Markermeer is a freshwater playground in the north central region of the Netherlands, bordering the provinces of North Holland and Flevoland.